grz0zrg/fas/README.md

  * --noise_amount 0.1 **the maximum amount of sinewaves band-limited noise (wavetables only)**
  * --frames 512 **audio buffer size**
  * --wavetable_size 8192 **no effects if built with advanced optimizations option**
- * --fps 60 **data stream rate, client monitor Hz usually, you can experiment with this but this may have strange effects**
  * --smooth_factor 1.0 **this is the samples interpolation factor between frames, a high value will sharpen sounds attack / transitions (just like if the stream rate / FPS was higher), a low value will smooth it (audio will become muddy)**
  * --ssl 0
  * --deflate 0 **network data compression (add additional processing)**